saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause**

-- client-side requests throttling/errors.
-Please check logs from your test runner for any errors.
+The main cause for this error is client-side request throttling/errors.
+Make sure to check the logs from your test runner for any errors.
-- see related [New Session Request was Cancelled before a Sauce Labs Virtual Machine was Found](#the-new-session-request-was-cancelled-before-a-sauce-labs-virtual-machine-was-found) error for more hints
+See the related [New Session Request was Cancelled before a Sauce Labs Virtual Machine was Found](#the-new-session-request-was-cancelled-before-a-sauce-labs-virtual-machine-was-found) error message for more information.

 **How to Resolve**